julianfigueroaGL/gorilla-cast-docs/docs/best-practices/components/components.md

 ## Avoid registering all components as global

 ::: tip
-You have to set as global components, those ones who can be accessed across the Vue Js application
+You have to set as global components, those ones who can be accessed across the Vue.js application
 :::